alexei-led/vertical-workload-autoscaler/README.md

 ## Key Features

-- **Controlled Updates**: Instead of immediate pod evictions, the Workload Autoscaler updates the resource requests in the Deployment/StatefulSet/DaemonSet spec, triggering controlled pod updates based on specified configurations.
+- **Controlled Updates**: Instead of immediate pod evictions, the Workload Autoscaler updates the resource requests in the Deployment/StatefulSet/DaemonSet/ReplicaSet/CronJob/Job spec, triggering controlled pod updates based on specified configurations.
 - **Configurable Parameters**:
-  - **Frequency of Updates**: Configure how often updates are applied to avoid too frequent changes.
+  - **Frequency of Updates**: Specify how often the Workload Autoscaler should check and apply updates to resource requests.
+This helps in avoiding too frequent changes that might disrupt the workload.
-  - **Allowed Update Windows**: Define time windows during which updates are allowed, reducing the risk of applying changes during peak usage times.
+  - **Allowed Update Windows**: Define specific time windows during which updates to resource requests are permitted.
+This reduces the risk of applying changes during peak usage times, ensuring minimal disruption.
-  - **Step Size**: Set the increment or decrement size for resource changes to avoid frequent minor adjustments and ensure updates are applied in meaningful steps.
-  - **Grace Period**: Specify a grace period before applying changes to minimize disruptions.
-  - **Min/Max Boundaries**: Define minimum and maximum resource limits to prevent resource exhaustion or over-provisioning.
-  - **Compatibility Checks**: Ensure compatibility with HPA, KEDA, StatefulSets, and DaemonSets to avoid conflicts and manage scaling effectively.
-  - **Timezone Support**: Ensure that allowed update windows are respected according to the specified timezones.
+  - **Timezone Support**: Ensure that the allowed update windows are respected according to the specified timezones.
 If no allowed update windows are set, updates happen immediately.
+  - **Update Tolerance**: Set the tolerance for updates to resource requests.
+This defines the acceptable range for changes, helping to avoid unnecessary updates for minor fluctuations.
+  - **Avoid CPU Limits**: Prevent the Workload Autoscaler from setting CPU limits on the managed resource.
+This can be beneficial in scenarios where burstable workloads are expected, avoiding potential performance issues.
+  - **Ignore CPU Recommendations**: Configure the Workload Autoscaler to ignore scaling recommendations based on CPU usage.
+This is automatically enabled when there is an HPA or KEDA scaling for the same target object based on CPU metrics.
+  - **Ignore Memory Recommendations**:Configure the Workload Autoscaler to ignore scaling recommendations based on memory usage.
+This is automatically enabled when there is an HPA or KEDA scaling for the same target object based on memory metrics.

 ## Getting Started